VivekPorush/Audio-Amplifier/README.md

       in the net-list it self (as a simple sinusoidal wave).
     - Coupling coefficient for individual winding have to be provided on separate lines. (for Center Tapped Transformer)
+    - Other issues can be reported on below mentioned contact information.

 ==========
 Features